sftcd/openssl/esnistuff/design.md

 - The function names above that contain the string ``SNI_ESNI`` either return or take as a parameter a value of that type.
 Function names with a lowercase esni substring do not.
 (This seems to be an OpenSSL convention.)

+## GREASE

+TODO: Add notes here about GREASE when it's worked out/done.
+For now, just tracking where the function below is used and what it does should help understand what's what.
+(More as I figure it out:-)

+            /**
+             * @brief Make up a GREASE/fake SSL_ESNI structure
+             *
+             * When doing GREASE (draft-ietf-tls-grease) we want to make up a
+             * phony encrypted SNI.
+This function will do that:-) *
+             * If s->esni isn't NULL on input then we leave it alone
+             * If s->esni comes back NULL after this call, then we're not greasing *
+             * TODO: arrange a flag that can be part of the openssl config
+             * file to turn greasing on/off globally or as part of normal setup
+             * that allows greasing to be turned on/off per session.
+That'll
+             * default to off for now.
+             *
+             * @param s is the SSL context
+             * @param cp is a pointer to a possible greasy ESNI
+             * @return 1 for success, other otherwise *
+             */
+            int SSL_ESNI_grease_me(SSL *s, CLIENT_ESNI **cp);

 ## Server-side